nautobot/nautobot-app-golden-config/docs/admin/admin_install.md

 ## Deprecation Policy

 Support of upstream Nautobot will be announced 1 minor or major version ahead.
 Deprecation policy will be announced within the [release notes](../release_notes), and updated in the table below.
 There will be a `stable-<major>.<minor>` branch that will be minimally maintained, for any security enhancements or major bugs will be supported for a limited time.
+While that last supported version will not be strictly enforced--via the `max_version` setting, any issues with an updated Nautobot supported version in a minor release, will require a bug and fix in Nautobot core to address, with no fixes expected in this plugin.
+This allows the Golden Config plugin to quickly take advantage of the latest features.

 | Golden Config Version | Nautobot First Support Version | Nautobot Last Support Version |
 | --------------------- | ------------------------------ | ----------------------------- |